-$C{PGOOD}$ (nF) = 20 x $t{PG}$ DELAY (ms)
+$$C{PGOOD}$$ (nF) = 20 x $t{PG DELAY}$ (ms)

-For example, selecting 100 nF for $C{PGOOD}$ , the delay time will be 5 ms. The delay required for continuous operation will depend on the amplitude of the transient, the DC current limit, the load, and the total amount of input capacitance.
-The nP-GOOD delay timer will not guarantee continuous operation if the hot swap MOSFET is in current limit for an extended period, causing a thermal limit condition.
+For example, selecting 100 nF for C{PGOOD} , the delay time will be 5 ms. The delay required for continuous operation will depend on the amplitude of the transient, the DC current limit, the load, and the total amount of input capacitance.
+The nPGOOD delay timer will not ensure continuous operation if the hot swap MOSFET is in current limit for an extended period, causing a thermal limit condition.
 This will result in a complete shutdown of the DC-DC converter, though no elements in the system will be permanently damaged and normal operation will resume momentarily.

 The power good status also affects the default DC current limit.
 Should the sensed drain to source voltage of the hot swap MOSFET (from RTN to VEE) exceed 2.5V, the LM5073 will increase the DC current limit from the default 440 mA to 800 mA (High DCCL).
 This higher current limit will speed recovery from an input voltage downward step, allowing continued operation of the PD.
-This higher current limit will remain in effect until one of the following events occurs: (i) the power good status is lost for longer than $t{\text{PG}\\text{Delay}}$ , at which time the DC-DC converter will be disabled, (ii) the increased power dissipation in the hot swap MOSFET causes a thermal limit condition as previously discussed, or (iii) the hot swap MOS-FET drain to source voltage falls below 1.5V to re-establish power good status.
-Note that if the DC current limit has been programmed externally with RDCCL (see the DC current limit section), then the DC current limit will remain at the programmed level even when the power good status is lost.
+This higher current limit will remain in effect until one of the following events occurs: (i) the power good status is lost for longer than $t{PG{Delay}}$, at which time the DC-DC converter will be disabled, (ii) the increased power dissipation in the hot swap MOSFET causes a thermal limit condition as previously discussed, or (iii) the hot swap MOSFET drain to source voltage falls below 1.5V to reestablish power good status.
+Note that if the DC current limit has been programmed externally with R{DCCL} (see the DC Current Limit section), then the DC current limit will remain at the programmed level even when the power good status is lost.